LennonLab/Emergence/EmergencePrePrint.md

 *Supply/inflow:* Resource particles can be allowed to enter at any point in the environment, which can be adjusted in the 'bide.py' file.
 The size and type of each inflowing resource particle is chosen at random from a uniform distribution, and can be modified in the same 'bide.py' file.

-*Resource dispersal:* Resource particles can be moved passively through the system at rates determined by the rate of flow*-*through.
+*Resource dispersal:* Resource particles can be moved passively through the system at rates determined by the rate of flow.
 Resource dispersal can be turned off in the 'main.py' file.

 *Resource depletion:* Resource particles are depleted through consumption, which can be partial or complete.

-#### Design concepts
+### Design concepts

 **Basic principles**
 *Ecological selection on random variation:* *Emergence* operates according to a basic principle of evolution, i.e., natural selection on random variation.